JiaRong00/01-Rock-Paper-Scissors-Game/README.md

 # Python_Game01
 A rock paper scissors game created to learn and practice python.
 In this game, players can choose a computer character that they would like to play the game with and play multiple rounds of the game.
 The choices of both the player and character will be shown for each round and the game winning statistics will be be displayed.
+Players have the choice of changing the character they will be playing against after each round and the scores can be reset if they wish to.

 This project contains 2 files:
 1) Rock_Paper_Scissors_Game.py which consists of the main game code